HomeSellingExpert brand logo

 1.3.
 Can you get out of an auction contract?

 The issue you face is that you've entered a legal contract to buy the property by a certain date.
-So if you don't, then you're in breach of that contract.
+So if you don't buy it, then you're in breach of that contract.
 This means you face all the legal repercussions that come with it.

 But what if that legal contract was formed on a false premise?
 What if the seller misrepresented the property, and that's why you bid on it?